 They are cleaned regularly and the clean rinse water (not recycled) is used in every wash cycle at least twice.
 The cleaners also carry out routine sanitising and extra hot wash cycles of the machines if required.

-Yes a large number of our laundromats around NZ have a dedicated animal blanket washer.
+Yes a large number of our laundromats around Australia have a dedicated animal blanket washer.
 These are 28kg super large washers that have special Pet Blanket Wash Cycles (warm or cold) for $10 a wash.
 These wash cycles have 2 extra pre wash steps and 1 extra rinse step (total of 3 wash steps + 3 rinse steps).
 These heavy duty wash cycles can be used for extra dirty laundry as well.
 Please refer to our website to see if your nearest laundromat has one available. liquidlaundromats.com.au